 Written notice of all service decisions are provided to the individual through the prior authorization entity and support coordinator, both orally and in writing.
 These notices provide clear instructions on how to request a Fair Hearing.
 Support coordinators are trained on how to assist individuals in requesting a Fair Hearing.
 State employees involved in providing services to individuals are also trained on how to assist individuals in requesting a Fair Hearing.
-When issuing notices of agency action, the State provides the notices to the recipient, legal representative, and waiver support coordinator.
-The State retains copies of notices issued in accordance with records retention requirements.
-Waiver Support Coordinators are required to maintain a copy of the notice in the recipient's central record.
+When issuing notices of agency action, the State provides the notices to the recipient, legal representative, and waiver support coordinators are required to maintain a copy of the notice in the recipient's central record.